 Another pressing or pushing exercise that gets a lot of press and is ideal for both the upper and lower body as well as the core is known as the Push-Up.

-The push-up is one of the oldest body weight exercises in history.
-It dates back to the early 1900’s and widely used in both phys-ed and military programs throughout the world.
+The push-up is one of the oldest bodyweight exercises in history.
+It dates back to the early 1900s and is widely used in both phys ed and military programs throughout the world.

 In physical therapy, we often instruct our patients to draw the naval into the spine prior to the descent position in the push up to ensure to ensure proper form.